dribdat/dribdat/README.md

 * `DRIBDAT_ENV` - 'dev' to enable debugging, 'prod' to optimise assets etc.
 * `DRIBDAT_SECRET` - a long scary string for hashing your passwords - in Heroku this is set automatically
 * `DRIBDAT_APIKEY` - for connecting clients to the remote [API](#api)
-* `DRIBDAT_USER_APPROVE` - set to True so that any new non-SSO accounts are inactive
+* `DRIBDAT_USER_APPROVE` - set to True so that any new non-SSO accounts are inactive until approved by an admin
-* `DRIBDAT_NOT_REGISTER` - set to True to disallow creating accounts on this server
+* `DRIBDAT_NOT_REGISTER` - set to True to hide the registration, so new users can only join this server via SSO
 * `DRIBDAT_TOOL_APPROVE` - set to True for suggested resources to not immediately appear
 * `DRIBDAT_THEME` - can be set to one of the [Bootswatch themes](https://bootswatch.com/)
 * `DRIBDAT_STYLE` - provide the address to a CSS stylesheet for custom global styles